wp-plugins/galaxy-zoo/readme.txt

 == ChangeLog ==

+= 1.0 =
+* Added data caching
+* Added caching controls (delete cache button & cache expiration time) to the Admin Panel

 = 1.0b =
 * The initial release of this plugin.
 Only a few themes have been tested.

+== Upgrade Notice ==

+= 1.0 =
+1.0 is the first stable fully function version, including caching to reduce the number of API requests to the Galaxy Zoo API server.

+== Known Issues ==

+= 1.0 =
+* Changing the number of favorites on the favorites widget will NOT reset the cache, i.e. the new number of favorite galaxies will be requested only once the current cache expires (or is manually deleted)